ro-i/time-sheet/README.md

 usage
 -----

-Simply run `timesheet/timesheet.py infile.csv outfile.pdf` where
+Run `timesheet/timesheet.py infile.csv outfile.pdf` where
 - `timesheet/timesheet.py` is the script (run `make` or `make install` if you want to install the script, so that you only have to use `timesheet`).
 - `infile.csv` is the file with the data to parse.